 Credit Recovery Group complies with the Federal Trade Commission, State, and Local government regulations and the Credit Repair Organization Act, in that we cannot, by law, guarantee a specific outcome or result.
-However, we do promise to legally do everything possible on your behalf to restore your good credit.
+However, we promise to legally do everything possible on your behalf to restore your good credit in addition to increasing our client’s credit education.
 For Additional Information about Your Consumer Rights and Credit Repair Organizations, Please see the Federal Trade Commission Website and the Fair Credit Reporting Act at: http://www.ftc.gov

 COST OF BAD CREDIT